 Disavowing Yellen could upset markets alright, but in a good way.
 It would say that this awful and dangerous condition is both unacceptable and, more importantly, just might not be as permanent as it today appears.
 There could be a solution, a real solution, by more closely examining and scrutinizing the fog of money interactions, starting with the 21st century version of missing money.

 The Fed years ago set a 2% target for the PCE Deflator.
 It has achieved it once in the past five years, and that was oil prices not QE.
 The Federal Reserve as it is currently construed doesn’t matter; it has proven beyond any doubt that is the case.
-Janet Yellen, however, does because she represents that perilous monetary status quo.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Janet Yellen, however, does because she represents that perilous monetary status quo.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.